 - These are an economical converter of grass into meat and wool.

-- Sheep will eat different kinds of plants compared to other kind of livestock and this makes them excellent weed destroyers.
+- Sheep will eat different kinds of plants compared to other kinds of livestock and this makes them excellent weed destroyers.

 - The structure of their lips helps them to clean grains lost at harvest time and so convert waste feed into profitable products.